merkle-open/generator-nitro/generators/app/templates/project/docs/nitro.md

 /example/elements/example-sub/_data/example-sub.json
 ```

-It's recommended to start the name of a subpattern with the pattern name.
+It's recommended to start the name of a subpattern with the pattern name and to use the same pattern type for the sub element.

 ### Creating pages